-15. AND go out to eat
+15. AND go out to eat or order takeout

 If you’re in a role where you provide for people every day (restaurant industry, working moms, caretaker), treat yourself to a nice meal out.
 It’s relaxing to have someone take care of you for once.
 You deserve it.